-- a. a legal agreement between two companies - b. small quantities of products that show you what they are like - c. a statement describing a situation in detail - d. a person that supplies goods to shops or other businesses - e. something that has a pleasant smell - f. transported a cargo as a business - g. a person whose business is buying large quantities of goods and selling them in smaller amounts - 1.
+- a. a legal agreement between two companies - b. small quantities of products that show you what they are like - c. a statement describing in detail a situation - d. a person that supplies goods to shops or other businesses - e. thing that has pleasant smell - f. transported a cargo as a business - g. a person whose business is buying large quantities of goods and selling them in smaller amounts - \\\\1.
 A report on the annual production is posted on the bulletin. - 2.
 The contract on the house rent will end next month.
-I better start looking for a new one. - 3.
-Mr. Smith can be trusted with cars.
-He has been a car distributor for five years. - 4.
+I better start looking for a new one. - \\\\3.
+Mr. Smith can be trusted about cars.
+He has been a car distributor for five years. - \\\\4.
 The company is giving away 2000 samples of the product to test their marketability. - 5.
-They are known for making flower-scented bath soaps with a mild smell. - 6.
-The courier company has shipped hundreds of mail orders all over the world. - 7.
-She wanted to be a wholesaler so she could get goods in large quantities but at lower prices.
+They are known for making flower-scented bath soaps with mild smell. - \\\\6.
+The courier company has shipped hundreds of mails all over the world. - \\\\\7.
+She wanted to be a wholesaler so she could get goods in large quantities but lower prices.

-Mr. Brown, the Marketing Manager, made his monthly report to the President.
+Mr. David, the Marketing Manager, made his monthly report to the President.

-President: Shall we begin with Mr. Brown's report on the marketing of new perfume fragrances?
+President: Shall we begin with Mr. David's report on the marketing of new perfume fragrances?

-Mr. Brown: Thank you, Mr. President.
-I have some good and some bad news.
+Mr. David: Thank you, Mr. President.
+I have some good and bad news.
 First, the good news is we already made one distributor sign the contract to sell our new perfumes.
 By next week, all contracts will be done.
 I already let my secretary communicate with these companies.